linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 As the new pods are being created, the proxy injector will auto-inject the new version of the proxy into the pods.

-If the auto-injection isn't part of your workflow, you can still manually upgrade your meshed services by re-injecting your applications in-place.
+If the auto-injection is not part of your workflow, you can still manually upgrade your meshed services by re-injecting your applications in-place.

 Begin by retrieving your YAML resources via `kubectl`, and pass them through the